Towards a low emissions future

 This initiative enabled tradespeople to be certified through an intense educational process in which they could demonstrate that they were suitably trained to work with refrigerants and initiate environmental practices at workshop level that would ultimately result in massive reductions in deliberate and accidental refrigerant emissions into the atmosphere.

-According to the Department of Agriculture, Water and the Environment, the ARCtick program:
+According to the and Department of Climate Change, Energy, Environment and water, the ARCtick program: